Provably Optimal Reinforcement Learning under Safety Filtering: Safe Reinforcement Learning Theory

 \begin{itemize} \item \emph{Oracle safe RL benchmark:} In the \gls{SC-MDP} ($\mathcal{M}_\mathrm{SC}$), choose any policy that is optimal among those that never violate safety (\ie, those in $\Pi_\mathrm{safe}$). \item \emph{Filter-based safe RL:} Learn in a world where every \emph{proposed} action is passed through the safety filter ($\mathcal{M}_\phi$), and pick any policy that is optimal there.
 At deployment in the \gls{SC-MDP}, run the learned policy through the same filter. \end{itemize} The two routines achieve the same long-run return on safe trajectories in the limit as the training suboptimality on $\mathcal{M}_\phi$ vanishes (\autoref{rem:safe_optimality}).

-\textbf{Practical Recipe.} Unlike the oracle safe \gls{RL}, which cannot be realized by any practical algorithm, filter-based safe RL offers an actionable framework as depicted in \autoref{fig:control_diagram}: train your task policy with any standard RL algorithm while keeping the safety filter in the loop, and deploy the same policy–filter pair at runtime.
-The safety filter needs to be computed only once, provided that the transition probability $\mathbb{P}$ and the failure set $\failure$ stay the same.
-Crucially, this approach enables formal safety guarantees with asymptotic performance \emph{identical} to that obtained by training directly under hard safety constraints. \end{remark}
+\textbf{Practical Recipe.} Unlike the oracle safe \gls{RL}, which cannot be realized by any practical algorithm, filter-based safe RL offers an actionable framework as depicted in \autoref{fig:control_diagram}: first synthesize a (task-agnostic) safety filter for the \gls{SC-MDP}, then train your task policy with any standard RL algorithm while keeping the safety filter in the loop, and deploy the same policy–filter pair at runtime.
+The safety filter needs to be computed only once for any number of task policies, provided that the transition probability $\mathbb{P}$ and the failure set $\failure$ stay the same.
+Crucially, under the perfect (least-restrictive) safety filter assumption, this approach yields formal safety guarantees during both training and deployment with asymptotic task performance \emph{identical} to that obtained by training directly under hard safety constraints.
+In practice, approximate yet sufficiently permissive filters can still dramatically reduce (or eliminate) safety violations during training while matching or even surpassing the performance of baseline constrained \gls{RL} methods (see \autoref{subsec:experiment_setup}). \end{remark}